CliMA/Oceananigans.jl/docs/src/grids.md

 └── z:         Bounded  z ∈ [-1000.0, 0.0]  regularly spaced with Δz=40.0
 ```

-The main difference between the syntax for `LatitudeLongitudeGrid` versus `RectilinearGrid` are the names of the horizontal coordinates:
+The main difference between the syntax for `LatitudeLongitudeGrid` versus that for the `RectilinearGrid` are the names of the horizontal coordinates:
 `LatitudeLongitudeGrid` has `longitude` and `latitude` where `RectilinearGrid` has `x` and `y`.

 !!! note "Extrinsic and intrinsic coordinate systems"